fraenkel-lab/OmicsIntegrator/README.md

 #### regression

-If the user sets savePlot=True then all regression plots will be placed in a subdirectory named 'regression_plots' inside the directory provided by the '--outdir'.
+Regression plots are placed in a subdirectory named 'regression_plots' if savePlot=True in configuration file.
-Default is set to False.

 ### garnet output